Alex1986ham/Part_I/Part_2.md

 - git show fdf5493 (shows info about a particular commit and nothing lese (by default it shows -p)) git show could be combined with --stat / -p / -w

+## Putting all files to staging aread, from where they could be commited

+- git add index.html (puts the file to the staging aread)
+- git rm --cached index.html (removes the file from the staging area back to nomrmal repo)
+- gitt add . (adds all existing files to the repo)